 On admission the weight was 2980g.
 The size was 50cm.
 The head circumference was 34cm.
 The temperature was 37.1° C. he was in good general condition, with good cutaneous-mucous coloration.
 The respiratory rate was 65 cycles per minute.
-Arterial pulmonary auscultation the vesicular murmur was diminished on the right.
+Arterial oxygen saturation was 89% in air.
+There was intercostal indrawing and thoraco-abdominal rocking.
+On pulmonary auscultation the vesicular murmur was diminished on the right.
 Cardiac auscultation was normal.
 The abdomen was hollow with normal transit.
 The testicles were swollen, painless, translucent.
 The remainder of the somatic exam was unremarkable.
-A chest x-ray performed showed hydro-aeric oxygen saturation was 89% in air.
-There was intercostal indrawing and thoraco-abdominal rocking.

-A chest x-ray performed showed hydro-aeric images in the right hemithorax (Figure 1), the thoracoabdominal CT scan revealed a right diaphragmatic hernia with presence of the liver, right colonic angle in intrathoracic, right pulmonary collapse and displacement of the mediastinum to the left side (Figures 2, 3).
+A chest x-ray performed showed hydro-aeric images in the right hemithorax (Figure 1), the thoraco-abdominal CT scan revealed a right diaphragmatic hernia with presence of the liver, right colonic angle in intrathoracic, right pulmonary collapse and displacement of the mediastinum to the left side (Figures 2, 3).